Techniques and Tricks for Mastering the SSAT

 Paper for outlining your writing sample will be provided at the official exam.

-If you choose the essay topic, we recommend that you decide your main point (your thesis) and then outline your essay (we have provided some lines under “Notes.”)
-Your essay can have an introduction with your main point, 2-3 body paragraphs of evidence supporting your main point, and a summarizing conclusion.
+We recommend that you decide your main point (your thesis) and then outline your essay (we have provided some lines under “Notes.”)
+Your essay should have an introduction with your main point, 2-3 body paragraphs of evidence supporting your main point, and a summarizing conclusion.
 Decide what your supporting evidence paragraphs will be before you begin writing.

 Remember to make sure your penmanship is readable.
 Stay within the margins of the answer sheets.
 If you wish to change something you have written, you may neatly strike through the words you want to “delete.”
 You are given two lined pages; however, you do not need to fill both pages.